Mario Venzago, Czech Philharmonic Choir Brno / BSO

 IV.
 Choral: Langsamer Marsch

 The final movement returns to the mourning atmosphere of the introduction.
-The touching lamentation in the solo is accompanied by an earnest, occasionally menacing background in the orchestra.
+The touching lamentation in the solo is accompanied by an earnest, occasionally menacing background from the Mario Venzago and his BSO.

-Definitely, that concerto is not played often enough in today’s concert life!
+Definitely, that concerto should appear more often in today’s concert life!

 Janáček: Glagolitic Mass, JW 3/9